iodepo/OceanBestPractices/oop-web/README.md

 1. Clone the repo
 2. Navigate to the folder in your terminal
 3. run the commands `npm run watch-css` followed by `npm start`
-4. To build for production, run the commands `npm run watch-css` followed by `npm build`
+4. To build for production, run the commands `npm run watch-css` followed by `npm run build`

 ## Changes to package.json